 We also believe ‘employability and transferable skills’ are an essential part of our day to day curriculum to give our young people the skills to make them ‘employable’ in the future.
 The top 10 skills that employers want and seek in potential employees are:

 Problem solving skills

 Valuing diversity and difference

-Please see below for useful links regarding careers guidance and apprenticeships.
+Please see below for useful links to the school Careers Policy, Employer engagement, careers guidance and apprenticeships.

 - Careers Guidance Policy October 2018/19

 - Provider Access Policy 2018/19